The Children's Story: Television adaptation

 The short story was adapted in 1982 as an installment in the anthology TV series Mobil Showcase.
-Clavell's daughter (the above-referenced Michaela, known professionally as Michaela Ross during her brief acting career) played a seemingly pleasant young teacher sent to indoctrinate a classroom of American children.
+Clavell's daughter (the above-referenced Michaela, known professionally as Michaela Ross during her acting career) played a seemingly pleasant young teacher sent to indoctrinate a classroom of American children.
 She replaces an old teacher (Mildred Dunnock in her penultimate performance), who disappears after the students witness her crying.